Anran0716/data-engineering-zoomcamp/cohorts/2025/04-analytics-engineering/homework.md

 That all being said, regarding macro above, **select all statements that are true to the models using it**:
 - Setting a value for  `DBT_BIGQUERY_TARGET_DATASET` env var is mandatory, or it'll fail to compile
-- Setting a value for `DBT_BIGQUERY_STAGING_DATASET` env var is mandatory, or it'll fail to compile
 - When using `core`, it materializes in the dataset defined in `DBT_BIGQUERY_TARGET_DATASET`
 - When using `stg`, it materializes in the dataset defined in `DBT_BIGQUERY_STAGING_DATASET`, or defaults to `DBT_BIGQUERY_TARGET_DATASET`
 - When using `staging`, it materializes in the dataset defined in `DBT_BIGQUERY_STAGING_DATASET`, or defaults to `DBT_BIGQUERY_TARGET_DATASET`